sorshoj/picross/README.md

 ### Open Issues
 - hitting the preload() whenever doing a new game may be reloading all assets into memory + still holding previous arrays, clues, all vars, etc. Could cause memory issues down the line --> not an issue ATM.
+- right clicking greyed squares that were automatically filled does not ungrey them - unintentional behaviour

 ### Completed
+- implemented drag select.
+Can now select multiple squares in the same row or column w/ left or right click [3/?]
 - make it pretty
 - fix y clues for large boards. clues are unreadable at 10x10 COMPLETED [1/24]
 - implement autofill - when all the squares in a row/col are found it is auto filled in with gray COMPLETED [1/19]